Skip to main content

 Tips for effective research

-Even with the jurisdiction toggle on, “under German law…” in the prompt itself sharpens the answer further.
+Even with the jurisdiction ticked, “under German law…” in the prompt itself sharpens the answer further.

 If the question is purely about case law, switch off commentary databases.
 If it’s purely about commentary, switch off case law.
 Tighter source sets give more focused answers.